Joegrundman/rambutan/_posts/2016-08-01-native-templating-with-node.md

 If you have a lot of templating to do, you would like to use a templating library like Handlebars or Swig.

-But what if you have only a few pages that needs to be templated?
+But what if you have only a few pages that need to be templated?
 Do you need to install the library and configure your express app for just one or two pages?

 The new node features of **template string interpolation** and **multiline strings** make creating your own templates pretty easy without need for _handlebars_